gise11e/gise11e.github.io/_projects/snakify.md

 ---
 JS/HTML/PHP/CSS

-Classic game of Snake.
-Built using JavaScript and vanilla CSS.
+game of Snake built using vanilla JS and CSS.
 Design concept of space race.